ECTLO: Effective Continuous-time Odometry Using Range Image for LiDAR with Small FoV: RELATED WORKS

-Our proposed approach aims to deal with the challenge of SSLs odometry.
-In this section, we briefly review the most relevant studies on solid-state LiDAR odometry, motion compensation, and point set registration.
+Our proposed approach aims to deal with the challenge of LiDAR with small FoV in odometry task.
+In this section, we briefly review the most relevant studies on prism-based LiDAR odometry, motion compensation, and point set registration.